 - Minimum education requires specialized or technical knowledge and formal training in the operation and maintenance of all onboard systems.
 Vocational training is highly recommended in the areas of diesel mechanics, marine electricity, refrigeration and hydraulics.

 - Minimum of 3-5 years in a marine engineering capacity is required.

 - Writing skills require the ability to write text designed to communicate technical information.

-- Interpersonal skills require the ability to deal with situations where satisfactory resolution of issues must be achieved.
+- Interpersonal skills require the ability to often deal with situations where satisfactory resolution of issues must be achieved.
 (Such as stateroom repairs)

-- Responsible for planning and performing all duties involving making the vessel ready for sea, carrying out all preventive maintenance and making all necessary repairs while underway.
+- Responsible for planning and performing all duties involving making the vessel ready for sea, carrying out all preventative maintenance and making all necessary repairs while underway.
 Shall be responsible for training and guiding other crew to operate various systems.

 CERTIFICATES AND LICENSES:

 Duties and responsibilities are generally performed in a Marine Operations setting, primarily onboard a vessel but also pier side on turn-around-days.
 The Chief Engineer has his/her own cabin.

 You must be physically able to work a 12- hour workday.
 On any given day hours could be more or less.
 You may be required to wear protective clothing/eyewear for activities including handling of chemicals and cleaning agents.
 Some of your work will involve engaging guests and may include talking on a PA system.
 Physical demands include lifting up to 50 pounds repetitively, and passing along to other crew such as in loading ship’s stores, luggage, linen, etc. Also must have the ability to climb a 7-foot vertical ladder and fit through a 28-inch wide hatch.

 Working aboard ship can be very demanding but at the same time very rewarding, which is driven by the guest’s appreciation of your efforts to deliver our unsurpassed True Alaskan Hospitality.